Combat Powder vs Gold Standard Whey: Which Protein is Best?

 The ingredients in Optimum Nutrition Gold Standard protein powder are:

-As you can see, there are only slight differences between Musclepharm Combat Whey and Optimum Nutrition’s Gold Standard Whey when it comes to ingredients.
+As you can see, there are only slight differences between Combat Powder vs Gold Standard when it comes to ingredients.

 Another difference worth mentioning is that Musclepharm’s powder does contain artificial sweeteners.
 Gold Standard 100% whey does not contain sweeteners that are artificial.
-Both Combat Powder and Gold Standard 100% whey also contain naturally occurring glutamine.
+When comparing Combat Powder vs Gold Standard 100% whey, they both contain naturally occurring glutamine.

 But how does each serving of these protein supplements stack up to each other?

-Combat vs Gold Standard Whey: A per-serving comparison
+Combat Powder vs Gold Standard: A per-serving comparison

 The size of one serving of Musclepharm Combat Whey is a single 31-gram scoop.
 Each serving of Combat Powder provides you with 25 grams of protein.
 Another perk of this whey protein powder is that it only contains 120 calories per scoop.